 Kyparissia Bay in the western Peloponnese of Greece is a nesting site for one of the world’s most endangered – and oldest – marine species: the Loggerhead turtle.
-Our volunteer project is focussed on critical conservation efforts to preserve and protect this vital habitat, and will give you the unique opportunity to contribute to – and learn from – the work, the community, and each other.
+GVI works in conjunction with ARCHELON’s local project which is focussed on critical conservation efforts to preserve and protect this vital habitat, and will give you the unique opportunity to contribute to – and learn from – the work, the community, and each other.

 No other place in the world has such a diversity of landscapes in such a small area.
 From exotic islands and white beaches to snow-capped mountains, Greece has it all.